pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/BLE_Mesh.md

 #### BLE_Mesh.set_node_prov(bearer=BLE_Mesh.PROV_NONE, *, callback=None)

 Enable provisioning bearers to get the device ready for provisioning.
-If OOB is enabled, callback inform about OOB information.
+If OOB is enabled, the callback is used to inform the user about OOB information.

 * `bearer` is the transport data protocol between endpoints, can be `BLE_Mesh.PROV_ADV` and/or `BLE_Mesh.PROV_GATT`.
 * `callback` is the callback to be registered.
 It must have the following arguments:
     * `oob_type` returns the type of OOB authentication.
     * `oob_pass` returns the generated pass in case of `BLE_Mesh.OOB_OUTPUT`.

 #### BLE_Mesh.reset_node_prov()